proxied-mail/laravel-receive-email/README.md

 ### Managing UI

 You can create find the UI on [ProxiedMail](https://proxiedmail.com/) to manage your domains, emails, and webhooks.

-## Example
-You can get an dockerized usage example by the following link: (https://github.com/abrouter/laravel-example)

 ## :wrench: Contributing